Segment Anything in 3D with Radiance Fields: Method

 \subsection{Mask Inverse Rendering}

-As shown in Equation~\eqref{eq:volume_rendering}, the color of each pixel in a rendered image is determined by a sum of weighted colors along the corresponding ray.
-The weight $\omega(\mathbf{r}(t))$ reveals the object structure within the 3D space, where a high weight indicates the corresponding point close to the object's surface.
-Mask inverse rendering aims to project the 2D mask to the 3D space to form the 3D mask based on these weights.
+As shown in Equation~\eqref{eq:volume_rendering} and~\eqref{eq:rasterization}, the color of each pixel in a rendered image $\mathbf{I}$ is determined by a sum of weighted colors along the corresponding ray.
+The weight $\omega(\mathbf{r}(t))$ (or $\{\omega_{\mathbf{g}_i} | \mathbf{g}_i \in \mathcal{G}_{\mathbf{r}}\}$ for 3D-GS) reveals the object structure within the 3D space, where a high weight indicates the corresponding point close to the object's surface.
+Mask inverse rendering aims to project the 2D mask of $\mathbf{I}$ into the 3D space to form the 3D mask based on these weights.

-Formally, the 3D mask is represented as voxel grids $\mathbf{V} \in \mathbb{R}^{L\times W\times H}$, where each grid vertex stores a zero-initialized soft mask confidence score.
-Based on these voxels grids, each pixel of the 2D mask from one view is rendered as